tierrun/node-sdk/README.md

 - `description` string
 - `phone` string
 - `metadata` Object with any arbitrary keys and `string` values
+- `invoiceSettings` An object which may contain a `defaultPaymentMethod` string.
+If set, it will be attached as the org's default invoice payment method.

 Note that any string fields that are missing will result in that data being removed from the org's Customer record in Stripe, as